Tunkiz/my-mini-portfolio/README.md

 # my-mini-portfolio
-The is developed using Next.js frame
+The App is developed using Next.js frame
 <br/>
 The App consist of styled-components and react-icons dependencies.
 <br/>